acmucsd/hide-and-seek-ai/README.md

 Keep reading to see how to get started really quick and compete with your bots on https://ai.acmucsd.com/.
 Remember that you don't need any machine learning to win (but you can do that if you want)

 Once you have a bot, make sure to go to https://ai.acmucsd.com/ to register an account and upload your bot there!
+You can upload as many times as you want to see how it performs against other bots!
 Make sure to follow the upload instructions, and see [this](#submission) for help on how to zip your files correctly and upload them.

 If you have issues with writing a bot, uploading a bot, bugs in the engine, feel free to submit an issue to this repository or ping us in the #competitions channel on discord we will get to them ASAP.
 There is also a [FAQ](#faq) section here for some common bugs.